aws-samples/aws-modernization-with-sysdig/content/0-introduction/_index.md

     - Compliance
     - Incident Response

+- **Cloud Security Posture Management (CSPM)**: security in cloud environments is not all about the workloads.
+  The cloud where the workloads are running also need to be protected by the final user.
+  This tools are designed to identify misconfiguration issues and compliance risks in the cloud.
-- **Cloud Security Posture Management (CSPM)**: this kind of tools are focused on protecting the cloud control plane, basically tracking cloud resources and verifying the static configuration of the cloud.
+  Tracking cloud resources and verifying the static configuration of the cloud is the main goal of these tools.
   Some CSPM solutions will add extended capabilities, like providing remediation.
   Also, one of the main use cases of CSPM is to check that cloud settings are following best practices.